Rotodile/Chablie/README.md

 # Chablie
-Chablie is a social networking site created in ruby on rails/
+Chablie is a social networking site created in ruby on rails.